 pomegranite.
 It taste's great and it has to be good for you.

 Tea (and Coffee)

 Tea is everywhere and everything in Istanbul.
 You will be offered chai, as itís called, after every meal, sometimes before, and in between.
 This ritual is perhaps the most central act of Turkishness.
-Offering chai to a traveler and
+Offering chai to a

 accepting chai as a traveler is a sacred tenet of hospitality and friendship.
 My best